Nettakrim/Souper-Secret-Settings/ResourcepackGuide/AddingShaders.md

 }
 ```

-Notice how the this uses the same amount of frame buffers as before as I can reuse "0" - since its contents are no longer needed I can write over it and it doesnt matter
+Notice how this uses the same amount of frame buffers as before as I can reuse "0" - since its contents are no longer needed I can write over it and it doesn't matter

 Now just to give it a better name than "example", im thinking "simulation" since it does look a bit like the world is a simulation that is breaking down, this is easy enough to do as I just need to change the name in shaders.json, and then rename the file in tutorial_shader/shaders/post to match

 We've already looked a little at the program files, but how do we make them? and what do they actually do? well, for that we need to learn how to [Write Shader Code](WritingShaderCode.md)

-You can dowload the resourcepack made in this guide for reference [Here](TutorialShader.zip)
+You can download the resourcepack made in this guide for reference [Here](https://github.com/Nettakrim/Souper-Secret-Settings/raw/main/ResourcepackGuide/TutorialShader.zip)